 PHOTOS: Country Music's Hottest Couples

-Check out the birth names 17 country music favorites.
-And get insight into some country singers' favorite songs in the video above.
+Check out the birth names 17 country music legends below, then get some insight into their favorite songs in the video above.

 Hill was born Audrey Faith Perry, but instead goes by her middle name and the surname of her first husband, Dan Hill.